 Professional consultants should always adhere to certain principles and ethics in their work, as well as continually developing themselves as individuals and consultants.
 The following resources provide numerous guidelines to help you as a professional.

 |See a video about principles for successful consulting, defining “success”, principles for ethical consulting, managing risks and liabilities, and knowing when to leave.
 From the Consultants

 - Developing Your Professional Mission and Values

 - How to Maintain Proper Boundaries

 - How to Minimize Legal Liabilities and Risks

 All Consultants Follow General Phases in Their Consulting – Just Differently

-All professional consultants tend to follow a general design, or framework, in their consulting that includes a general sequence of cyclical and highly integrated phases.
-Phases often include, for example, a start-up or contracting phase that clarifies the project’s goals and roles, then specifying the actions to achieve the goals, then implementing the actions and then doing a final project evaluation.
+All professional consultants tend to follow a general design or framework, in their consulting that includes a general sequence of cyclical and highly integrated phases.
+Phases often include, for example, a start-up or contracting phase that clarifies the project’s goals and roles, then specifies the actions to achieve the goals, then implements the actions, and then does a final project evaluation.